puzzle/pitc-revealjs-theme/README.md

 2. Open another terminal and run `npm run print`
 3. If everything worked, your slides will be in `slides.pdf`

+#### Static generation

+For offline presentations and if you want to be very sure nothing changes, use `npm run static`.
+Make sure to test your presentation!
+Sometimes image paths are not correct or the images must be manually copied to `_static/_assets`.

 ### Docker